chrisdembia/yeadon/doc/measurements.rst

 .. image:: stadium.png
    :scale: 15 %

-A circle can be defined by a stadium solid whose thickness is zero, :math:`t = 0`.
+A circle can be defined by a stadium whose thickness is zero, :math:`t = 0`.

 *Stadium solids* are defined by two stadia, as well as the height :math:`h` of the solid between the two stadia.